 - Remote working is far easier than it used to be, but if an editor and director are working together for the first time, this may not work for them.
 If it is something you want to do, make sure you research remote working options – e.g. screen sharing, how to send cuts from editor to director and how notes will then be delivered back.
 The tech required for this may be specific and it’s key to ensure you have access to or budget for it.

 - Apart from the director and editor who else will be involved at this stage: the composer perhaps?
-The producer will certainly need to be part of this process.
-And maybe the sound designer, FX artists and colourists who will be doing the next stage of post need to be part of conversations that are happening during the edit.
+The producer will certainly need to be part of this process, reviewing cuts and managing the potential changes to the schedule.
+And the sound designer, FX artists and colourists who will be doing the next stage of post need to be part of conversations that are happening during the edit.
 Work out the workflow, and ensure that you are building into this the times of day and locations that work best for every party.
 Don’t, for example, schedule post production meetings at drop off or bed time.
-Raise the question about caring responsibilities early, and build it into how you are going to deliver this film.
+Raise the question about caring responsibilities early, and build it into how you are going to deliver your film.

 - For feedback screenings for financiers and distributors work out where these are going to take place, and budget in travel for all relevant people to attend (as needed) and potentially accommodation.

 - As with the edit, work out early where the post work is going to happen, as well as when it will be scheduled.
 Similarly work out travel and accommodation plans for anyone who might have to travel, and set up timings with regard to caring responsibilities.

 - As well as daily commitments, there may be holidays (e.g. half term) to take into account, and although this is the responsibility of the parent/carer to manage, make sure they are comfortable to bring these things up.
 If post gets pushed, for example, and runs into pre-booked holidays or times when there is no caregiving support, you may need to help out with their new plans and responsibilities.